rauc/rauc/docs/advanced.rst

 Whether atomic bootloader updates can be implemented depends on your SoC/firmware and storage medium.
-For example eMMC's have two dedicated boot partitions (see the JEDEC standard JESD84-B51_ for details), one of which can be enabled atomically via configuration registers in the eMMC.
+For example eMMCs have two dedicated boot partitions (see the JEDEC standard JESD84-B51_ for details), one of which can be enabled atomically via configuration registers in the eMMC.